SandPointHOA/spcchoa-site/content/page/construction-rules.md

       March 15, 2012, May 19, 2016, and September 28, 2016:

-      1. For projects where the existing house is demolished and new construction takes place, the fee is $1500.00.

-      2. For projects where the existing structure is modified by adding new exterior walls and/or changing the existing roofline, the fee is $750.00.
-    secHeader: Construction Project Fee
-  - secBody: >-
-      Additions to the Construction Approval Process as approved by the Sand Point Maintenance Commission October 19, 1999 and amended May 15, 2001, March 15, 2012, May 19, 2016, and September 28, 2016:

       1. Construction is limited to the hours of 8:00 AM to 6:00 PM Monday thru Friday and 9:00 AM to 5:00 PM Saturday and Sunday.